skyfielders/python-skyfield/skyfield/documentation/positions.rst

   are able to generate their current astrometric position when observed from a planet. :doc:`Read more <stars>`

   ..
-TODO - turn the following back into test code
+TODO(1.0) - turn the following back into test code

   ::